-This chapter is organized as follows.
-Sect.
-15.2 presents related work.
-Sect.
-15.3 introduces a general framework for the inference detection system, which includes the knowledge acquisition module, semantic inference model and violation detection module.
-Sect.
-15.4 discusses how to acquire and represent knowledge that could generate inference channels.
-Sect.
-15.5 integrates all possible inference channels into a Semantic Inference Model which can be instantiated and then mapped into a Bayesian network to reduce the computation complexity for data inference.
-As shown in Sect.
-15.6, we are able to detect inference violation at query time for both individual user and multiple collaborative users.
-Sect.
-15.7 presents an example to illustrate the use of the proposed technique for collaboration inference detection.
-Sect.
-15.8 presents collaboration level experiments and their estimations.
-Sect.
-15.9 discusses the robustness of inference detection and threshold determination via sensitivity analysis.
-Sect.
-15.10 presents the conclusion.
+This paper is organized as follows.
+Section 2 presents related work.
+Section 3 introduces a general framework for the inference detection system, which includes the knowledge acquisition module, semantic inference model and violation detection module.
+Section 4 discusses how to acquire and represent knowledge that could generate inference channels.
+Section 5 integrates all possible inference channels into a Semantic Inference Model which can be instantiated and then mapped into a Bayesian network to reduce the computation complexity for data inference.
+As shown in Section 6, we are able to detect inference violation at query time for both individual user and multiple collaborative users.
+Section 7 presents an example to illustrate the use of the proposed technique for collaboration inference detection.
+Section 8 presents collaboration level experiments and their estimations.
+Section 9 discusses the robustness of inference detection and threshold determination via sensitivity analysis.
+Section 10 presents the conclusion.

-15.2 Related Work
+2. Related Work

 Database inferences have been extensively studied.
-Many approaches to address the inference problem were presented in [20].
-Particularly, Delugach and Hinke used database schema and human-supplied domain information to detect inference problems during database design time [18, 28, 29].
-Garvey, et al. developed a tool for database designers to detect and remove specific types of inference in a multilevel database system [22].
+Many approaches to address the inference problem were presented in [FJ02].
+Particularly, Delugach and Hinke used database schema and human-supplied domain information to detect inference problems during database design time [DH96, HD92, HDW96].
+Garvey et al. developed a tool for database designers to detect and remove specific types of inference in a multilevel database system [GLQ92].
 Both approaches use schema-level knowledge and do not infer knowledge at the data level.
 These techniques are also used during database design time and not at run time.
-However, Yip, et al. pointed out the inadequacy of schema-level inference detection, and he identifies six types of inference rules from the data level that serve as deterministic inference channels [47].
+However, Yip et al. pointed out the inadequacy of schema-level inference detection, and he identifies six types of inference rules from the data level that serve as deterministic inference channels [YL98].
 In order to provide a multilevel secure database management system, an inference controller prototype was developed to handle inferences during query processing.
-Rule-based inference strategies were applied in this prototype to protect the security [43].
-Further, since data update can affect data inference, [21] proposed a mechanism that propagates update to the user history files to ensure no query is rejected based on the outdated information.
-To reduce the time in examining the entire history log in computing inference, [44] proposed to use a prior knowledge of data dependency to reduce the search space of a relation and thus reduce the processing time for inference.
+Rule-based inference strategies were applied in this prototype to protect the security [TFC93].
+Further, since data update can affect data inference, [FTE01] proposed a mechanism that propagates update to the user history files to ensure no query is rejected based on the outdated information.
+To reduce the time in examining the entire history log in computing inference, [TFE05] proposed to use a prior knowledge of data dependency to reduce the search space of a relation and thus reduce the processing time for inference.
 Open inference techniques were proposed to derive approximate query answering when network partitions occurred in distributed databases.
-Feasible open inference channels can be derived based on query and database schema [10].
+Feasible open inference channels can be derived based on query and database schema [CCH94].

 The previous work on data inference mainly focused on deterministic inference channels such as functional dependencies.
 The knowledge is represented as rules and the rule body exactly determines the rule head.
 Although such rules are able to derive sound and complete inference, much valuable non-deterministic correlation in data is ignored.
 For example, salary ranges may not deterministically depend on the ranks.
 Further, many semantic relationships, as well as data mining rules, can not be specified deterministically.
 To remedy this shortcoming, we propose a probabilistic inference approach to treat the query-time inference detection problem.
-The contribution of our research consists of: 1) Derive probabilistic data dependency, relational database schema and domain-specific semantic Inference Model.
+The contribution of the paper consists of: 1) Derive probabilistic data dependency, relational database schema and domain-specific semantic knowledge and represent them as probabilistic inference channels in a Semantic Inference Model.
 2) Map the instantiated Semantic Inference Model into a Bayesian network for efficient and scalable inference computation.
 3) Propose an inference detection framework for multiple collaborative users.

-15.3 The Inference Framework
+3. The Inference Framework

-The proposed inference detection system consists of three modules, as shown in Fig. 15.1: knowledge acquisition, semantic inference model (SIM), and security violation detection including user collaboration relation analysis.
+The proposed inference detection system consists of three modules, as shown in Figure 1: knowledge acquisition, semantic inference model (SIM), and security violation detection including user social relation analysis.